Crisenpuer/FactorioChangelogParser/README.md

 # Usage
 All you need to do is to place the changelog-parser.py in the same folder as your changelog.txt and run the script.
-Dont double-click the file, run in from command prompt instead.
+MAKE SURE YOU HAVE PYTHON INSTALLED!!!
+Dont double-click the file, it won't work, run it from command prompt.
+### python changelog-parser.py